somebirby/ZRLauncher/README.md

 When you're done, you can press Save and then Back to go to the main menu, where you can launch any mods in your mod folder!

 ## Building
-To build this, you must use GameMaker Studio 1.4.9999
+- To build this, you must use GameMaker Studio 1.4.9999 (not tested with previous versions)
-Clone the project, and download the following extensions, and add them to the project (I can't distribute them here):
+- Clone the project, and download the following extensions, and add them to the project (can't distribute them here):
 [execute_shell_simple](https://yellowafterlife.itch.io/gamemaker-execute-shell-simple) / [Window Commands](https://yellowafterlife.itch.io/gamemaker-window-commands) / [Sandbox killer](https://marketplace.gamemaker.io/assets/5725/sandbox-killer)
-Complete the setup for the GameMaker Studio 1 Windows compiler, and you're done!
+- Complete the setup for the "GameMaker:Studio Windows compiler", and you're done!

 ## To-Do List
 For 0.2